bradsaid/project-1-group-4/README.md

-# VACATION PLANNER
+# VACATION RESEARCH

 * Git Master: Brad Said
 * Project Manager: Brian Phan

 ## Proposal

-Search flights & hotels for a given destination.
+Search for images and videos based on a destination.

-1. User sets origin airport, sets destination city, departure date, return date, hotel price range, & number of hotel rooms.
+1. User enters a geographical search criteria.
-1. Using FarePortal Flight Search API we pull relevant flights.
+1. Using Pintrest API we get images relative to the search criteria.
-1. Using Google Hotels API we pull relevant hotel.
+1. Using YouTube API we get "travel guide" videos relative to the search criteria.
-1. Display hotel & flight options to the user.
-1. Use video.js to embed desintation themed videos
+1. Use Video.js as an embedded video player to play the videos from YouTube.

 New Library : Video.js

 BONUS API's - WISHLIST
-Weather for the destination
+Google Maps API
+WeatherUnderground API
+State Department API for travel advisories